JeanBonBeurre34/cc-agent/README.md

 # cc-agent
-# Project Title: Go Reverse Shell Manager
+# Project Title: Agent

 ## Overview

-The Go Reverse Shell Manager is a comprehensive solution designed to facilitate remote command execution and management through a Go-based agent.
-This system allows for executing predefined or dynamic commands received from a server, with the capability to initiate a reverse shell session for in-depth interaction.
+The agent is a comprehensive solution designed to facilitate remote command execution and management through a Go-based agent.
+This system allows for executing predefined or dynamic commands received from a server, with the capability to initiate a shell session for in-depth interaction.
 This README provides an overview of the project, including setup instructions, usage examples, and important security considerations.

 ## Features

 - **Remote Command Execution**: Execute commands received from a centralized server.
-- **Reverse Shell Capability**: Open a reverse shell to a specified listener, allowing for interactive command execution.
+- **Shell Capability**: Open a reverse shell to a specified listener, allowing for interactive command execution.
 - **Result Reporting**: Automatically sends the execution results of commands back to the server.
 - **Hide Console Window**: Optionally runs without a visible console window to reduce footprint on the host system.
 - **Download file on the remote host**: Download file from the host where the agent is running